Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and DIY'er.

 Cats and Dogs: Arrhythmia, vomiting, and cold extremities.

 Caladiums are another South American bulb plant with long-lasting foliage.
 They are popular as houseplants or for outside landscaping.
-They are also commonly known a elephant's ears and angel's Wings.
+They are also commonly known as elephant's ears and angel's wings.

 Caladiums provide a variety of colors, including red, pink, and white, which makes them an attractive addition to collections of greenery.
 They grow well in low light, and can sometimes be forced to produce interesting blooms similar to those of the calla lily.

-All parts of the caldadium are considered toxic to humans and animals.
+All parts of the caladium are considered toxic to humans and animals.